 All deliveries will be made by personnel trained in the use of all equipment required for completion of the delivery and positioning of the equipment.
 All personnel are equipped with high visibility clothing, and protective footwear and safety helmets.
 If any further safety equipment is required for a particular delivery advanced notification will be required.
 If delivery personnel are required to undergo a site safety induction advanced notification will be of benefit.

-It is envisaged that sufficient manpower and equipment will be provided for delivery such that it will not be necessary for the purchasers staff, or contractors to become involved in the moving of the autoclave.
+It is envisaged that sufficient manpower and equipment will be provided for delivery such that it will not be necessary for the purchaser's staff, or contractors to become involved in the moving of the autoclave.
 However in circumstances where additional assistance is required it will be necessary for the appropriate protective equipment to be worn by anyone providing assistance, and for care to be taken to prevent personal injury.
 Priorclave can accept no responsibility for damage or injury sustained during manoeuvring of autoclaves.
-The information and recommendations documented in "Planning your Autoclave Installation" are given in good faith and to be of assistance to the purchaser, and its contractors However Priorclave

-Ltd., Prior Group Holdings Ltd., the members or staff of these companies accept no liability in respect of any loss or claim arising from errors and omissions in the information provided.
+The information and recommendations documented in "Planning your Autoclave Installation" are given in good faith and to be of assistance to the purchaser, and its contractors However Priorclave Ltd., Prior Group Holdings Ltd. and the members or staff of these companies accept no liability in respect of any loss or claim arising from errors and omissions in the information provided.

-This document is written and maintained by Will Farrell of Priorclave Ltd, any suggestions for inclusion or modification are welcome.
+Any suggestions for inclusion or modification are welcome.
 This document is regularly updated and it is advisable to obtain updated copies prior to each installation.